waterbear-cloud/paco/docs/paco-config.rst

       -
       - False
     * - sns_topics
-      - List<string>
+      - List<PacoReference>
-      - List of SNS Topic Paco references
+      - List of SNS Topic Paco references or SNS Topic ARNs to subscribe the Lambda to.
-      -
+      - Paco Reference to `SNSTopic`_.
+String Ok.
       -
     * - timeout
       - Int